huckleberrypie/IsabelleDanceStudio/README.md

 Decompiled Unity sources for the now-delisted American Girl mobile game originally developed by Splashworks.
 This was done mostly as an exercise out of boredom for the past few weeks, and as a bit of a video game preservation effort since I do enjoy the game as a quick way to pass the time.

-I DO NOT claim ownership of copyrighted files or intellectual property, btw.
-App bundles for iOS and Android can be downloaded at the links below:<br />
+App bundles for the original iOS and Android releases can be downloaded at the links below:<br />
 https://archive.org/download/fuhu-nabi-bundles<br />
 https://archive.org/details/amgirl-ios-apps